quicwg/base-drafts/draft-ietf-quic-transport.md

 subsequent packets with the expectation that either the network or the peer does not support ECN.

-If an endpoint sets ECT codepoints on outgoing packets and encounters a retransmission timeout due to the absence of acknowledgments from the peer (see
+If an endpoint sets ECT codepoints on outgoing IP packets and encounters a retransmission timeout due to the absence of acknowledgments from the peer (see
 {{QUIC-RECOVERY}}), or if an endpoint has reason to believe that a network element might be corrupting ECN codepoints, the endpoint MAY cease setting ECT